BHGC/website/content/forums/index.md

 ## Subscribe/unsubscribe

-Click on the correspond link above and follow the instructions to subscribe to/unsubscribe from a mailing list.
+Click on the correspond link above and make sure to **carefully** follow the instructions to subscribe to/unsubscribe from a mailing list.
+**You will receive an automatically generated email (check your spam folder) which you have to confirm** in order for you request to be processed.

 FYI, these mailing lists are for club members only - all subscription requests will be moderated.
 However, even without being a BHGC member, you may still send a message to one of these list - such messages will be moderated.